symblaze/test-pack/docs/README.md

 # Getting Started

-Symfony testings provides [three different ways](https://symfony.com/doc/current/testing.html#types-of-tests) to test your application depending on what you want to test.
+Symfony testing provides [three different ways](https://symfony.com/doc/current/testing.html#types-of-tests) to test your application depending on what you want to test.
 Unit tests, integration tests and application tests.

 Symblaze Test Pack does not change this functionality, but it provides a better way to organize your tests, make them